Amos J. Cummings

-Amos Jay Cummings (May 15, 1841 – May 2, 1902) was an American newspaperman, Civil War veteran, and politician who served as a United States Representative from New York from 1889 to 1894, and from 1895 to 1902.
+Amos Jay Cummings (May 15, 1841 – May 2, 1902) was an American newspaperman, Civil War veteran, and politician who served as a United States representative from New York from 1889 to 1894, and from 1895 to 1902.

 He was a recipient of the United States military's highest decoration, the Medal of Honor.

 Biography

 Born in Conklin, New York, Cummings attended the common schools before being apprenticed to the printing trade at age twelve.

 Cummings claimed he was with William Walker in his last invasion of Nicaragua in October 1858, but this is disputed by Cummings' biographer.

-During the Civil War, Cummings enlisted in the Army at Irvington, New Jersey, in September 1862 and served as a Sergeant Major in the 26th New Jersey Volunteer Infantry Regiment.
+During the Civil War, Cummings enlisted in the army at Irvington, New Jersey, in September 1862 and served as a sergeant major in the 26th New Jersey Volunteer Infantry Regiment.
 He earned the Medal of Honor on May 4, 1863, at Salem Heights, Virginia.
 His official citation reads: "Rendered great assistance in the heat of the action in rescuing a part of the field batteries from an extremely dangerous and exposed position."
 His medal was not awarded until several decades later, on March 28, 1894.
 He was mustered out in June 1863.

 Journalism

 After his military service, Cummings filled editorial positions for the New York Tribune under Horace Greeley.
 He later worked for The New York Sun and the New York Express.
 He published a series of popular travel accounts of Florida and the American West for The New York Sun.
+Cummings was a member of the International Typographical Union No. 6 (New York).

 Congress

 Cummings was elected as a Democrat to the 50th Congress (March 4, 1887 – March 3, 1889).
 He declined renomination in 1888, but was subsequently elected to the 51st Congress to fill the vacancy caused by the death of Samuel S. Cox.
 He was reelected to the 52nd and 53rd Congresses and served from November 5, 1889, to November 21, 1894, when he resigned.
 He served as chairman of the Committee on Naval Affairs during the 53rd Congress.

 Cummings was elected to the 54th Congress to fill the vacancy caused by the death of Representative-elect Andrew J. Campbell.
-He was reelected to the 55th, 56th, and 57th Congresses and served from November 5, 1895, until his death in Baltimore, Maryland, on May 2, 1902.
+He was reelected to the 55th, 56th, and 57th Congresses, serving from November 5, 1895, until his death on May 2, 1902.

+Cummings died in Baltimore, Maryland of pneumonia on May 2, 1902.
 He was interred in Clinton Cemetery in Irvington, New Jersey.